hunterd/proelements/COMPATIBILITY-FIXES.md

 - Multiple event listeners for different Elementor initialization events
 - Graceful fallback when hooks are unavailable

+### 9. `$ is not a function` (jQuery not loaded)

+**Issue:** jQuery not available when Elementor code attempts to use it.

+**Solution:**
+- Added comprehensive jQuery availability checks before using `$`
+- Intelligent waiting mechanism with retry for jQuery loading
+- Enhanced error handling with fallback for missing jQuery
+- Protection of all jQuery-dependent operations with wait functions

 ## Added Files

 ### JavaScript Scripts